Factoring Linear Differential Operators in Positive Characteristic by means of Solving a Norm Equation: Introduction

 \subsection{Contribution}

-We present two new algorithms regarding the $p$-Riccati equation on algebraic curves of characteristic $p$.
-The first is a polynomial time irreducibility test for differential operators of the form $N(\partial^p)$ where $N$ is an irreducible polynomial over $\Fbb_q(x^p)$ (with $q$ being a power of $p$).
-Precisely, we show the following result. \begin{Theoreme} Let $q\in\Nbb^*$ be a power of $p$ and $N_*\in\Fbb_q[x,Y]$ be an irreducible bivariate polynomial of degree $d_x$ with respect to $x$ and $d_y$ with respect to $Y$.
-There exists an algorithm testing the irreducibility of $N_*^p(\partial)$ in polynomial time in $d_x, d_y$ and $\log(q)$. \end{Theoreme} We then use this irreducibility test to design a resolution algorithm of the $p$-Riccati equation relative to $N$ and discuss its implications for the factorisation of differential operators. \begin{Theoreme} Let $q\in\Nbb^*$ be a power of $p$ and let $N_*\in\Fbb_q[x,Y]$ be an irreducible polynomial of degree $d_x$ with respect to $x$ and $d_y$ with respect to $Y$.
-We denote by $N\in\Fbb_q[x^p,Y]$ the unique polynomial such that $N_*^p(Y)=N(Y^p)$. \begin{itemize} \item There exists a solution to the $p$-Riccati equation relative to $N$ of size polynomial in $d_x$ and~$d_y$ and an algorithm taking $N_*$ as input and outputting this solution in linear time in~$p$ and polynomial time in $d_x$ and $d_y$. \item $N(\partial^p)$ has irreducible factors in $\Fbb_q(x)\langle\partial\rangle$ of size polynomial $d_x$ and $d_y$.
-There exists an algorithm taking $N_*$ as input and outputting such a factor in linear time in $p$ and polynomial time in $d_x$ and $d_y$. \end{itemize} \end{Theoreme} \begin{Remarque} It should be noted that while we limit, for the sake of simplicity, our complexity study to the case of operators whose coefficients are rational functions over $\Pbb^1$, all of the aforementioned algorithms can in fact be designed for factoring operators whose coefficients are rational functions over an algebraic curve $\Ccal$. \end{Remarque}
+We present two new algorithms regarding the factorisation of central operators in characteristic $p$ that are irreducible as polynomials, that is to say operators of the form $N(\partial^p)$ where $N$ is an irreducible polynomials with coefficients in $\Fbb_q(x^p)$ (with $q$ being a power of $p$).
+The first is a polynomial time irreducibility test. \begin{Theoreme} Let $q\in\Nbb^*$ be a power of $p$ and $N_*\in\Fbb_q[x,Y]$ be an irreducible bivariate polynomial of degree $d_x$ with respect to $x$ and $d_y$ with respect to $Y$.
+There exists an algorithm testing the irreducibility of $N_*^p(\partial)$ as a linear differential operator in polynomial time in $d_x, d_y$ and $\log(q)$. \end{Theoreme} We then use this irreducibility test to design an algorithm computing an irreducible factor of $N(\partial^p)$ when $N(\partial^p)$ is reducible as a linear differential operator.
+This algorithm works by computing a solution to the $p$-Riccati equation relative to $N$.
+We will also discuss the implications of those algorithms to the general factorisation of nontrivial factors of $N(\partial^p)$. \begin{Theoreme} Let $q\in\Nbb^*$ be a power of $p$ and let $N_*\in\Fbb_q[x,Y]$ be an irreducible polynomial of degree $d_x$ with respect to $x$ and $d_y$ with respect to $Y$.
+We denote by $N\in\Fbb_q[x^p,Y]$ the unique polynomial such that $N_*^p(Y)=N(Y^p)$. \begin{itemize} \item There exists a solution to the $p$-Riccati equation relative to $N$ of size polynomial in $d_x$ and~$d_y$ and a Las Vegas algorithm taking $N_*$ as input and outputting this solution in linear time in~$p$ and polynomial time in $d_x$ and $d_y$. \item $N(\partial^p)$ has irreducible factors in $\Fbb_q(x)\langle\partial\rangle$ of size polynomial in $d_x$ and $d_y$.
+There exists a Las Vegas algorithm taking $N_*$ as input and outputting such a factor in linear time in $p$ and polynomial time in $d_x$ and $d_y$. \end{itemize} \end{Theoreme} \begin{Remarque} It should be noted that while we limit, for the sake of simplicity, our complexity study to the case of operators whose coefficients are rational functions over $\Pbb^1$, all of the aforementioned algorithms can in fact be designed for factoring operators whose coefficients are rational functions over an algebraic curve $\Ccal$. \end{Remarque}